gunoodaddy/coconut/README.md

 ### hiredis (option : --without-redis)
 https://github.com/antirez/hiredis

-* On Win32, you must use this [hiredis](https://github.com/gunoodaddy/hiredis) instead of orginal hiredis so that the build is successful.
+* On Win32, you must use this [hiredis](https://github.com/koenvandesande/hiredis) instead of orginal hiredis so that the build is successful.
-* We modified `redisFormatCommandArgv` function in koenvandesande's sources.
-* In win32, sprintf `%zu` format is not valid. so changed `%d` if Win32
 * If you do not want to use redis, run configure `--without-redis`.